FBI: Solar observatory closed after child porn case opened

 The observatory closed, without consulting FBI agents, after Cope’s comments about the serial killer and his erratic behavior, the warrant said.

-The Association of Universities for Research in Astronomy, that group that manages the site under a cooperative agreement with the National Science Foundation, declined comment on the details about the observatory in the court documents.
+The Association of Universities for Research in Astronomy, the group that manages the site under a cooperative agreement with the National Science Foundation, declined comment on the details about the observatory in the court documents.

-“We cannot comment on an ongoing law enforcement investigation,” said association spokeswoman Shari Lifson.
+“We cannot comment on an ongoing law enforcement investigation,” association spokeswoman Shari Lifson said.

-Lifson did not immediately reply to an email asking to Cope was still an employee.
+Lifson declined to say if Cope was still an employee.

-The Sunspot Solar Observatory was established in 1947 atop Sacramento Peak in the Lincoln National Forest and overlooks the Tularosa Basin — an expanse of desert that includes the city of Alamogordo, Holloman Air Force Base, White Sands Missile Range, White Sands National Monument and the site of the world’s first atomic bomb test.
+The Sunspot Solar Observatory was established in 1947 atop Sacramento Peak in Lincoln National Forest and overlooks Tularosa Basin — an expanse of desert that includes the city of Alamogordo, Holloman Air Force Base, White Sands Missile Range, White Sands National Monument and the site of the world’s first atomic bomb test.

-It was built by the U.S. Air Force.
+The observatory was built by the U.S. Air Force.
 After several years of operation, it was transferred to the National Solar Observatory, which is part of the National Science Foundation.

 Data from observations done at Sunspot is sent to New Mexico State University servers and can be used by researchers around the world.